einschmidt/addon-caddy-2/caddy-2/DOCS.md

 ### Install custom binary

-To use a custom binary, place the `caddy` file at `/share/caddy/caddy` or point to it with `custom_binary_path`.
+To use a custom binary, place the `caddy` binary file into the add-on configuration folder.
 Restart the add-on to start using the custom version.

+The add-on configuration folder can be found at `/addon_configs/<your addon's slug>_Caddy-2`.

 [ssh]: https://home-assistant.io/addons/ssh/
 [samba]: https://home-assistant.io/addons/samba/